 Markets shaped: we work with partners, including donors, procurers and ministries of health, to track changes in health markets where our investments are supporting access to products.
 We monitor for changes to policy, procurement practices and supplier movement, all of which affect markets and contribute to the long-term sustainability of impact.
 To quantify change against a baseline, we use publicly available indicators as proxies for market-wide change.

-In 2019, malaria killed approximately 409,000 people, more than two-thirds of whom were children.
+In 2020, malaria killed approximately 627,000 people, more than 80% of whom were children under 5 in the WHO African Region.
 The World Health Organization has warned that even moderate disruption to malaria services caused by the COVID-19 pandemic could result in up to almost 50,000 additional malaria deaths, the majority in sub-Saharan Africa.

 Insecticide-treated mosquito nets (ITNs) help to prevent the spread of malaria by providing a physical barrier between mosquitoes and sleeping people and by using a chemical to kill mosquitoes.
 In 2019, an estimated 46% of all people at risk of malaria in Africa were protected by an ITN, compared to 2% in 2000.
 However, ITN coverage has been at a standstill since 2016.